 Hello Everyone, today I’m sharing one such traditional Indian recipe that’s specially made for celebrations, be it a festival, wedding or just about celebrating life.

 I’ll be making this very shortly for a ‘Festival of Holi’ brunch at our place.
 As many of you would be aware, Holi is one of the biggest Indian festivals and also know as Festival of Color / Festival of Love all over the world and this time it’s on Monday – March 13, 2017.

 And every year, I try to cook 1 or 2 recipes that are as colorful as our festival but using all natural ingredients.

-So, this year, it’s ‘Zarda’, is actually a Persian word which means the color yellow and the recipe evolved during the Mughal period in India.
+So, this year, it’s ‘Zarda’, which is actually a Persian word.
+It means the color yellow and the recipe evolved during the Mughal period in India.

 Now, since, it’s a Mughal period dish and like most dishes of that time, it’s also made using lots of ghee, milk, and nuts.
 But we are definitely going to make a slightly healthier or a lighter version.

 This dish is very popular in the Northern States of India like UP, Punjab, Bihar, Uttarakhand and more.